indianazaraza/jdbc_test/README.md

-# jdbc_test
+# README.md

-a crud app to test the jdbc api
+A crud app to test the jdbc api using mariadb as database.